GabeStah/Test.io/DevOps/DevOps Best Practices - Integrating QA and DevOps/dev-ops-best-practices-integrating-qa-and-dev-ops-outline.md

 - Detail the importance of an organization having a process for determining whether software is ready to ship to customers, and that that process should have multiple inputs, some of which demand human judgment.

 > What we've seen over the past 5-10 years is that the QA function has bled away into different groups.
 The Product team owns part of it, the engineering team another part, etc. The important thing is that the function continues to exist, even if it doesn't exist in a team called by that name.

+> Someone must represent the customer in the development process.
+Whether you call that QA or something else, if your customers are human, this is going to involve some human judgment.

+> You might even think about carrying the "fitness" metaphor through the piece, where the "event" you're training for -- the mountain you're climbing -- is being out there for customers.
+And your QA team is telling you not just whether your vital signs are okay, but whether you really understand the terrain, you know what to do if things go bad, etc.

 ## Modern QA is a Fitness Regimen